forrestedw/default-laravel/README.md

 });
 ```

-`head.blade.php` and `nav.blade.php` have split out the relavant parts from the default Laravel files.
+`head.blade.php` and `nav.blade.php` have split out the relevant parts from the default Laravel files.

 `alerts.blade.php` has been added for simple flash alert usage, eg:
 ```php